 - Species identification and wildlife capture/handling experience

 1. FILL in this application form

 3. Gather all your curriculum vitae (resume)

 4. Respond to the confirmation email with your resume/CV and references.

 5. All correspondence MUST be via email.

 7. DO NOT CALL OUR HOTLINE.
 This is for wildlife calls ONLY.
-The internship program coordinator works at another office.
+The Volunteer Coordinator works at another office.